WebOrigami/docs/content/builtins/dev/audit.md

 - The audit only verifies links to internal pages and resources.
 It does not verify links to external pages and resources, i.e., outside the site being audited.
 - The audit process currently ignores errors.
 If, when attempting to retrieve a given resource, an error is generated, that resource will be skipped.
 - A link to a page is considered valid if the page exists; if a link includes an anchor, the audit does not confirm that the specific anchor exists on that page.
-E.g., a link to `foo.html#example` is valid if `foo.html` exists, regardless of whether that page has an `#example` anchor.
+E.g., a link to `about.html#example` is valid if `about.html` exists, regardless of whether that page has an `#example` anchor.
-- Links to `foo`, `foo/`, and `foo/index.html` are considered equal.
+- Links to `area`, `area/`, and `area/index.html` are considered equal.
 - The audit process is unaware of any redirects you may have configured for your web server.
-For example, you might configure a web host with redirects that arrange for other kinds of equivalence so that `foo/` and `foo.html` are equivalent.
+For example, you might configure a web host with redirects that arrange for other kinds of equivalence so that `area/` and `area.html` are equivalent.
 But `audit` will consider those to be different paths.

 ## Auditing an Origami site